 Administration of the 2013 Plan.
 Our compensation committee will administer the 2013 Plan and determine all terms of awards under the plan.
 Each member of our compensation committee who administers the plan will be both a "non-employee director" within the meaning of Rule 16b-3 of the Exchange Act, and an "outside director" within the meaning of Section 162(m) of the Code.
 Our compensation committee will also determine who will receive awards under the plan, the type of award and its terms and conditions and the number of shares of our common stock subject to the award, if the award is equity-based.
 Our compensation committee will also interpret the provisions of the plan.
 During any period of time in which we do not have a compensation committee, our board of directors or another committee appointed by our board of directors will administer the plan.
-References below to the compensation committee include a reference to the board of directors or another committee appointed by the board of directors for those periods in which the board of directors or such other committee appointed by the board of directors is acting.
+References below to the compensation committee include a reference to the board of directors or another committee appointed by the board of directors is acting.